-3. Interest features of the European marine site
+3. SPA interest features of the European marine site

-The Pagham Harbour SPA includes both marine areas (ie. land covered continuously or intermittently by tidal waters) and land which is not subject to tidal influence.
+The Dungeness to Pett Level SPA includes both marine areas (ie. land covered continuously or intermittently by tidal waters) and land which is not subject to tidal influence.
 The marine part of the SPA is termed a European marine site.
-The extent of the Pagham Harbour European marine site is illustrated in Figure 2.
-The seaward boundary of the European marine site is concurrent with that of the SPA.
+The extent of the Dungeness to Pett Level SPA European marine site is illustrated in Figure 3.
+The complete European marine site boundary (which includes a component of the SPA as well as a component of the cSAC) is illustrated in Figure 5.
+The seaward boundary of the SPA section of the European marine site is concurrent with that of the SPA.
 The landward boundary of the European marine site is the upper boundary of the SPA, or where that extends above land covered continuously or intermittently by tidal waters it is at the limit of the marine habitats.

 Where SPA qualifying species occur within the European marine site they are referred to as interest features.
 Sub-features (habitats) have also been identified to highlight the ecologically important components of the European marine site for each interest feature.
-The interest features and sub-features for the Pagham Harbour European marine site are described below and the sub-features are mapped at Figure 2 to show their distribution and extent.
+The interest features and sub-features for the Dungeness to Pett Level European marine site are described below and the sub-features are mapped at Figure 3 to show their distribution and extent.